CongLeSolutionX/SwiftUI-View-For-UIKit-Project/README.md

 	}
 	```

 	d.
 Set up the `presentSwiftUIViewWithData` method to perform 2 tasks.
-Firstly, this method will present the `BridgingDataSwiftUIView` on the UIKit view via using `UIHostingController` connecting with the data layer from `ContentViewData`.
+Firstly, this method will present the `AutomaticBridgingDataSwiftUIView` on the UIKit view via using `UIHostingController` connecting with the data layer from `ContentViewData`.
 Secondly, it receives inputted data from the SwiftUI view and binds those data to UILabel `inputReceivedFromSwifUIView` on the UIKit view.

 	```swift
 	@objc private func presentSwiftUIViewWithData() {